Robert Marlow: The Peter Pan Effect and Marlow (1999–2012)

-Marlow...
-Just Marlow

-The one man project Robert Marlow then transformed into the duo Marlow with the help of Gary Durant.
-Durant, who played keyboards and provided backing vocals had been a friend of Robert Marlow for some time.

-In early 2006, the guestbook on Marlow's Energy Records label, announced a new album, in the works.
-As of March 2008, they were finishing the album.
-The band has been active in live performances, though.
-They played at a Depeche Mode aftershow, in February 2006, and have been playing in gigs, around Europe; particularly London and Sweden.
-About that time, they recorded their first album "Inside Outside" with the title track arranged and produced by Vince Clarke, who had also remixed a track on the album called "Home".
-The album was released on 27 February 2009.
+Along with Gary Durant, Marlow formed the duo, Marlow.
+Durant, who played keyboards and provided backing vocals, had been a friend of Marlow for some time.
+In early 2006, the Energy Rekords guestbook announced a new album in the works.
+The duo has been active in live performances, including a Depeche Mode aftershow in February 2006, and various gigs around Europe, particularly in London and Sweden.
+Their only studio album, Inside/Outside, with the title track arranged and produced by Vince Clarke, who had also remixed a track on the album called "Home", was released on 29 January 2009.

-At the end of 2011 Marlow has a second album "The Future" ready to be released, at the latest in early 2012.
-In April 2012 the band's label placed an announcement that Marlow had decided to quit as a band.
-Marlow and Durant broke up the duo in good friendship.
-The release of the album "The Future" will be reviewed and might be available to the general public at a later date, maybe 2013.
+At the end of 2011, Marlow had a second album, The Future, ready to be released.
+In April 2012, the duo's label placed an announcement that Marlow had decided to quit as a duo.
+Marlow and Durant broke up the duo in good terms.

-Robert Marlow solo – once again
+The Blackwing Sessions and The Future (2012–2022)

-After the split of Marlow (the duo) in Spring 2012, Marlow once again performed as a solo artist.
-A new 7 track EP, The Blackwing Sessions on the German label *Electro-Shock-Records*, which contained tracks with other vocals and instrumentals from the 1982–1984 recordings in the Blackwing Studios, was released in a pre-sale session on 8 August 2012 exclusively via the German mailorder-shop POPoNAUT.
-The official release date of the limited edition (only 300 x CDs) was 19 September 2012.
+After the split of the duo in spring 2012, Marlow once again performed as a solo artist.
+A new 7-track EP, The Blackwing Sessions, which contained demos and alternate versions of tracks from the 1982–1984 recording sessions, was released in a pre-sale session on 8 August 2012 by German label Electro-Shock-Records exclusively via the mailorder-shop POPoNAUT.
+The official release date of the limited edition (300 copies only) was 19 September 2012.

-After the break up of the duo, Marlow reworked the album The Future, with on there 6 tracks and a classic unreleased Vince Clarke remix, will be released in 2013.
-The remixed album version, The Future Remixes was released half a year later.
+Marlow's second solo studio album, The Future, was released on 28 June 2013.
+It was followed by an accompanying remix album, The Future Remixes, on 20 September 2013.